 Assessments on this programme take an applied approach, suiting the target audience of practitioners, or those hoping to enter the field.
 There are several case studies, business cases and strategic briefing documents whereby the learner is encouraged to immerse themselves within a hypothetical role.
-Alongside written assessment styles, there is also the inclusion of oral presentations and 'ted talk' style pre-recorded presentations.
+Alongside written assessment styles, there is also the inclusion of a narrated, 'ted talk' style pre-recorded presentation (Cybercrime and the dark web).
 This will allow the students to develop a range of communication skills.
-The final assessment on the module is a 10,000-word dissertation, students will be guided towards this submission through a sequence of smaller milestone tasks (such as a mini-viva/presentation [graded at 20% weight] and a written research proposal [pass/fail]).
-Students will also work alongside a dissertation supervisor who has expertise in the area of study, as well as writing experience to this depth/level.
 The assessment policy informs how feedback is supplied by lecturers at the formative and summative assessment stage.